nnattawat/node-app-k8s-demo/README.md

 # show all running resources
 kubectl get all

+# to restart deployment that has been applied e.g. posts
+kubectl rollout restart deployment posts-deployment
 ```

 Now you should be able to visit react app on `localhost`